ranagargawi/GraphicsCourse/README.md

 This is a Repo for out Computer Graphics course.
-My name is Rana Gargawi ID: 213008717 and my Partner Shadein ID:
+My name is Rana Gargawi ID: 213008717 and my Partner Shadin ID:

 Rana's branch: dev_Rana.
-Shademn's branch: dev_Shaden.
+Shaden's branch: dev_Shaden.

 For now, I implemented the GrayScale Filter and we still have three to go...